 Warren Hall "Bud" Coutts III

 Mr. Coutts died in 1988 at the age of 88.
 His wish: the continuation of the Museum, including new acquisitions and a vision of expanding in the future.
-The Museum Board of Directors, and Executive Director Tim Howard, now oversee the operation and development of the Museum, as well as efforts for expanding into adjourning buildings through capital campaign efforts.
+The Museum Board of Directors, and Executive Director Thea Howard-Dickson, now oversee the operation and development of the Museum, as well as efforts for expanding into adjourning buildings through capital campaign efforts.

 The Museum’s mission is to support art, artists, and art education in the community, in the region, and to its visitors because experiencing and creating art taps into the very experience of being human and is something that should be available and accessible to all.